 The ancient Romans notwithstanding, there are several modern examples of offsite backups as a tried and true best practice.

 More recently, as companies have moved more and more of their data to the cloud, cloud-to-cloud backup has become the preferred offsite backup method.
-This backup method, which OwnBackup provides, uses one cloud to back up data stored in another.
+This method of backup, which OwnBackup provides, uses one cloud to back up data that is stored in another.
 Because backups reside in a different cloud from the primary copy of the data, they are insulated against cloud-level data loss events or data security issues.

 For example, a natural disaster that destroys a primary data center would likely also destroy the on-site backup.
 By keeping your backups offsite, they are insulated from the incident.
 Similarly, in the cloud, if an outage or breach affects the primary cloud infrastructure, backups stored in a separate platform would remain safe and secured.